To get people to really understand something,

 tell them a story.

 FAMM has always known this to be true.
-Stories are our bread and butter.
 Stories of real people — prisoners, families with loved ones locked up, returning citizens — most clearly show the problems with bad sentencing and prison policies.
 These stories are what we use to get lawmakers to listen, and to educate the general public.

-That’s where you come in.
-We need your stories.
+No one will truly understand why we need criminal justice reform unless you tell them what you know.
 Have you been affected by harsh sentencing laws or outdated and unjust prison policies?
 Can you relate to the stories already on our site and have one of your own?
 If so, there are two actions you can take:

 Come to a FAMM Storytelling Workshop